rudidude86/gura-lang.github.io/documents/Module.md

 * **Suffix Handler**

+  There's a case that a module will provide additional suffix handlers.
-  Importing module `gmp` would provide suffix `L` that creates a variable-length number instance from a number literal.
+  For example, module `gmp` can handle suffix `L` that creates an instance of arbitrary precision number from a number literal.

         import(gmp)
         x = 3.1415L * 2 * r